• Skip to primary navigation

 • Bring the water, vinegar, salt, sugar and spices to a boil.

-• Pour the boiling pickle liquid into the jars right up to the brim (you don't have to leave as much room as you won't waterbath can them.
+• Pour the bring over the ramps in the jars right up to the brim (you don't have to leave as much room as you won't water bath can them).
+The brine must be boiling hot.

 • Screw the lids on tight, then turn upside down and allow to cool.
 After cooling, the ramps will be shelf stable just like if they were water bath canned.

 • Alternatively, store the ramps covered in their liquid in your fridge, without canning.
-Provided that the ramps are always completely covered by liquid, they will last pretty much forever, at least until next ramp season.
+They'll last a long time, at least until next ramp season.

 Video